 - Poop-proof-chickens can’t poop in it when the lid is closed.
 BONUS!

 - There is a 12 month, money-back satisfaction guarantee.
-Ya can’t beat that with
+Ya can’t beat that with a stick!

 There is a training period that allows the birds to become accustomed to the operation of the feeder, but it requires no effort on the part of the chicken-keeper.
 For the first week of training, two bolts prop the lid open fully and the birds get a feel for standing on the plate and putting their heads into the trough to eat.
 The second week, the bolts are lowered a notch so that the plate and lid move slightly when the plate is stepped on.
 The third week, the bolts are removed and the birds operate it themselves- when they step on the plate, the lid opens, when they step off, the lid closes.